+BUS 313 Planning for Meaningful Work.
+This two semester hour course provides opportunities for the individual to reflect upon and refine their professional and personal objectives while gaining vital skills and knowledge that will help them successfully plan for and achieve those objectives upon graduation... and throughout their life.
+Classroom exercises and lectures led by subject matter experts provide important applied techniques and theories.
+Participants will integrate those theories and techniques into their own skill/knowledge base and use them to map out strategies for achieving their professional and personal objectives.
+Although the course carries a Business Administration prefix, it is open to juniors and seniors in any program of study.
+2 Semester Hours.

-- BUS 335 Business Ethics.
+BUS 335 Business Ethics.
 The course will examine key ethical concepts and issues that apply to careers in business.
 The course will cover theories of ethics and will also use practical examples.
 In particular, the content of the course will include the ethical standards and applicable to the practice of financial planning.
 Prerequisite: junior standing or permission of the instructor.
-4 semester hours. - BUS 343 Pursuing Personal Life and Career Plans.
-This course is intended to help students prepare for and accomplish a successful transition from University to graduate study or a professional career.
-Students will be challenged to understand various elements of successful pursuit of an ultimate career, including interviewing, career-related communication and professional presence.
-Workshops and lectures led by subject matter experts will provide important applied techniques and theories.
-Students will integrate those theories and techniques into their own skill and knowledge.
-Typically offered in the fall and spring semesters.
-Prerequisite is BA 243.
-1 Semester Hour. - BUS 496 Applied Strategy.
+4 semester hours.

+BUS 496 Applied Strategy.
 This course is designed to enable students to work collaboratively to make a wide range of interconnected business decisions.
 Using a computer business simulation, students will be organized into mixed discipline teams.
 Each team will be a management group of a simulated company and compete against the other companies.
 Prerequisites: MGT 200, MKT 220, FIN 320, ACC310 or permission of the instructor.
 Typically offered in the spring semester.
-2 Semester Hours. - BUS 499 Internship in Business Administration.
+2 Semester Hours.

+BUS 499 Internship in Business Administration.
 An experience based course in which students are enrolled once they have secured a position in an appropriate business or agency where previous classroom learning may be integrated with work in their major discipline.
 The exact location, program and method of education are provided in a contract drawn between the student, the department faculty internship coordinator and the host internship supervisor.
 Specific restrictions apply.
 Departmental approval is required prior to registration for this course.
 Graded S/U. 1-16 Semester Hours.